johnlime/hierarchical_som/README.md

 - Worker layer maps the appropriate reference signal for the PID controller instead of the action space.

 - PID control is used for lower-level (premotor and primary motor cortex) control in order for less complication of the problem

+- A variation of SMC-Premotor-PID model where both state space and q-values of neighboring nodes are updated is included

 ## Evaluation
 We compare the performance of all of the aforementioned models using the two tasks below.